 To discuss your application, including details of activities and locations and what support you might need to start your business, contact us by:

-Identify whether your application relates to land jointly managed or the detailed interpretation of Aboriginal cultural heritage.
+Identify whether your application relates to a park covered by an Aboriginal joint management agreement or the detailed interpretation of Aboriginal cultural heritage.
 If it does, the approval process has extra steps.

 You can also visit the Destination NSW website for a broad range of information and resources available to tourism operators.